North West River: Present day

 The fur trade collapsed after the Second World War.
 Many trappers abandoned their traplines to work at the new air force base at nearby Goose Bay.

 Although North West River has remained small in size over the last 250 years, it remains a lively place full of history.
 The town offers scenic walking trails along the waterfront, through the forest or to the top of "Sunday Hill" where hikers can see a panoramic view of Lake Melville, the Mealy Mountains, Grand Lake and Little Lake.
 A modern bridge connects North West River to the rest of the continent which was constructed in 1980.
 Before that a cable car spanned the river for 19 years.
 Before that the river was only passable by boat.

 In 2017, the town became the focus of a reality TV show, Discovery Channel Canada's Last Stop Garage featuring 'CRB', the only garage in town, and last garage on the highway before it ends.

 Indigenous peoples

 The interests of the Inuit in North West River are represented in Nunatsiavut by the Sivunivut Inuit Community Corporation.
-The board members of Sivunivut are elected by residents of North West River and the chairperson (currently Trudy Mesher-Barkman) serves in the Nunatsiavut Assembly.
+The board members of Sivunivut are elected by residents of North West River and the chairperson (currently Jeffrey Montague) serves in the Nunatsiavut Assembly.
 The Innu population of North West River is overseen by the Sheshatshiu Innu First Nation which controls the Sheshatshiu reserve adjacent to North West River.
 The combined population of the reserve and North West River was 1,867 in 2011.